JoshStory/AccordionTo/README.md

 Transition speed for tabs.</pre>

 <pre><code>resizeCheck</code> - (default: true)
-When all accordions are collapsed and resizing a browser window above the breakpoint, should the accordionTo automatically active the first tab?</pre>
+When all accordions are collapsed and resizing a browser window above the breakpoint, should accordionTo automatically activate the first tab?</pre>

 Markup:
 =============================